skip to content

 It’s always exciting to have a newborn join the family.
-But for adoptive parents, welcoming a baby can feel extra thrilling.
+But for adoptive parents, adopting a newborn can feel extra thrilling.

 All the years of waiting and going through hoops have finally paid off.
 You won’t have to jump out of your chair every time you get a call or stay up at night wondering why your social worker still hasn’t contacted you back.